CE-GPPO: Coordinating Entropy via Gradient-Preserving Clipping Policy Optimization in Reinforcement Learning: Introduction

 \begin{itemize}[leftmargin=*] \item Positive-advantage high-probability (PA\&HP) tokens and negative-advantage low-probability (NA\&LP) tokens: optimizing these tokens reinforces high-probability choices, accelerating policy convergence and entropy collapse. \item Positive-advantage low-probability (PA\&LP) tokens and negative-advantage high-probability (NA\&HP) tokens: optimizing these tokens encourages exploration of low-probability actions, maintaining response diversity and mitigating entropy collapse. \end{itemize}

-Further investigation shows a strong connection between token probabilities and importance sampling.
-As shown in Figure \ref{fig:prob_ratio}, high-probability tokens typically lie within the PPO clipping interval \citep{DBLP:journals/corr/SchulmanWDRK17}, whereas tokens outside the clip interval are predominantly low-probability tokens.
+Further investigation revealed a strong connection between token probabilities and importance sampling.
+In preliminary experiments, we conducted RL training on the DeepSeek-R1-Distill-Qwen-7B model using datasets from the mathematics and code reasoning domains, and consistently observed the token distribution pattern illustrated in Figure~\ref{fig:prob_ratio}.
+Specifically, high-probability tokens typically lay within the PPO clipping interval~\citep{DBLP:journals/corr/SchulmanWDRK17}, whereas tokens outside the clipping interval were predominantly low-probability tokens.
 For RL, clipped importance sampling is a commonly used technique.
 The clipping mechanism primarily controls the magnitude of updates to the policy model to ensure training stability.
 This results in a primary focus on optimizing unclipped high-probability tokens, but we find that ignoring the clipped low-probability tokens, i.e., NA\&LP and PA\&LP tokens, introduces following issues:

 \begin{itemize}[leftmargin=*] \item \textbf{Entropy collapse due to the absence of PA\&LP tokens.} Tokens truncated beyond the importance sampling threshold $1+\epsilon$, namely PA\&LP tokens, often include high-entropy tokens that correspond to valuable exploratory behaviors at critical decision points.
 Directly clipping the gradients of these tokens restricts exploration, leading to entropy collapse.
 Although DAPO mitigates this issue by extending the upper clipping bound to $1+\epsilon_h$ through the clip-higher strategy, high-entropy tokens that exceed this bound still suffer from the same problem. \item \textbf{Entropy explosion due to the absence of NA\&LP tokens.} Tokens truncated beyond the importance sampling threshold $1-\epsilon$, namely NA\&LP tokens, include tokens that guide the model toward exploitation.
 Clipping the gradients of these tokens forces the model into excessive exploration, delays convergence, and consequently induces entropy explosion. \end{itemize}